abbass2/pyqstrat/README.rst

 ------------
 I would strongly recommend installing anaconda and creating an anaconda environment.
 See installation instructions at https://docs.anaconda.com/anaconda/install/

 pyqstrat relies on numpy, scipy, matplotlib and pandas which in turn use Fortran and C code that needs to be compiled.
-Depending on your environment, using pip may not result in a smooth install of these packages
+It uses apache arrow as its market data file format and boost C++ libaries

 ::
+   conda install boost-cpp -c conda-forge conda install arrow-cpp -c conda-forge conda install

     pip3 install -U pyqstrat